OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 1. Clone the repo to your local workspace or directly download the source code.
 1. Download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit).
 1. Open [./SPFx/src/webparts/todoList/components/SharePointListManager.ts](./SPFx/src/webparts/todoList/components/SharePointListManager.ts), navigate to line:17, set the `listname` variable to your SharePoint List name.
-1. Open the project in Visual Studio Code, click `Provision in the Cloud` in PROJECT panel of Microsoft Teams Toolkit extension or open the command palette and select `Teams: Provision in the Cloud`.
+1. Open the project in Visual Studio Code, click `Provision in the cloud` in DEPLOYMENT panel of Microsoft Teams Toolkit extension or open the command palette and select `Teams: Provision in the cloud`.
 This step will create an app in Teams App Studio.
-1. Go back to Microsoft Teams Toolkit extension, click `Deploy to the Cloud` in PROJECT panel or open the command palette and select `Teams: Deploy to the Cloud`.
+1. Go back to Microsoft Teams Toolkit extension, click `Deploy to the cloud` in DEPLOYMENT panel or open the command palette and select `Teams: Deploy to the cloud`.
     > This step will generate a SharePoint package (*.sppkg) under `sharepoint/solution` folder.
 1. Upload or drag-and-drop the *.sppkg file under `sharepoint/solution` folder to the SharePoint App Catalog site, follow the instruction [Deploy the HelloWorld package to App Catalog](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page#deploy-the-helloworld-package-to-app-catalog)
     > Note: Tick the "Make this solution available to all sites in the organization" option to make the solution available in Teams.
-1. Go back to Microsoft Teams Toolkit extension, in in PROJECT panel, click `Publish to Teams` or open the command palette and select `Teams: Publish to Teams`.
+1. Go back to Microsoft Teams Toolkit extension, in in DEPLOYMENT panel, click `Publish to Teams` or open the command palette and select `Teams: Publish to Teams`.
 1. Check the published app in [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps) by searching "todoList" in the search box.
 ![TeamsAppAdminCenter](images/TeamsAppAdminCenter.png)
 1. Click the 'TodoList' app you just published and select `Publish` in the Publishing status.